How to Find an Immigration Lawyer That’s Right for You

 This is an opportunity for you to ask questions and determine if you are comfortable with the lawyer’s style.
 It is also important to make sure your needs match the lawyer’s expertise.
 Call each attorney’s office and explain your need.
 Ask for an opportunity to meet the attorney so that you can ask questions and make a decision.

 The truth is, you may have to pay for your time with the attorney as an initial consultation.
-While there are attorneys that provide a free initial consultation, many skilled attorneys will charge a reasonable fee to speak for half and hour to an hour.
+While there are attorneys that provide a free initial consultation, many skilled attorneys will charge a discounted fee for an initial consultation of half to one full hour.

 Choose an attorney that you like and trust.
-Determine if he or she does a good job answering your questions in a way that you understand.
+Determine if they do a good job answering your questions in a way that you understand.
 You should feel confident that the attorney will fight for you.
 This includes the staff.
 An attorney’s staff will do much of the work.
 Ask questions about their level of experience.
 Do they promptly return your calls and make you feel valued?

 Questions to ask: